iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 accomblished via a directed acyclic graph (DAG) (see below).

-Splitting complex calculations into smaller pieces has a lot of the usual advantages of why we use functions in the first place: readability, simplicity, lower maintenance costs (see single-responsibility principle).
+Splitting complex calculations into smaller pieces has a lot of the usual advantages of why we use functions when programming: readability, simplicity, lower maintenance costs (see single-responsibility principle).
 Another advantage is that each function is a potential entry point for a researcher to change the tax and transfer system if she is able to replace this function with her own version.

 See the following, intentionally abstract and incorrect example.